 - Foods: appetizers, breakfasts, picnic lunches, soups, main dishes, desserts

 - Gifts: gourmet chocolates, floral arrangements, cute stationery, or even your own branded coffee mug

-Contact Rob Sales and Lori Blass of B&B Consulting.
-They are both former B&B owners/innkeepers, licensed realtors, and experienced consultants.
+Contact Rob Sales of B&B Consulting.
+Rob is a former B&B owner/innkeeper, licensed realtor, and experienced B&B consultant.